serilog-mssql/serilog-sinks-mssqlserver/README.md

 ## Audit Sink Configuration

-A Serilog audit sink is any sink which writes log events which are of such importance that they must succeed, and that verification of a successful write is more important than write performance.
+A Serilog audit sink writes log events which are of such importance that they must succeed, and that verification of a successful write is more important than write performance.
 Unlike the regular sink, an audit sink _does not_ fail silently -- it can throw exceptions.
 You should wrap audit logging output in a `try/catch` block.
 The usual example is bank account withdrawal events -- a bank would certainly not want to allow a failure to record those transactions to fail silently.

-The `MSSqlServerAuditSink` constructor accepts most of the same parameters:
+The constructor accepts most of the same parameters, and like other Serilog audit sinks, you configure one by using `AuditTo` instead of `WriteTo`.

 * `connectionString`
 * `schemaName`
 * `tableName`
 * `autoCreateSqlTable`
 * `columnOptions`
+* `formatProvider`

 The `restrictedToMinimumLevel` parameter is not available because all events written to an audit sink are required to succeed.